Köppen climate classification: Group D: Continental/microthermal climates

-Dfa/Dwa/Dsa: Hot summer continental climates
+Dfa/Dwa/Dsa: Hot summer humid continental climates

 Dfa climates usually occur in the high 30s and low 40s latitudes, with a qualifying average temperature in the warmest month of greater than 22 C. In Europe, these climates tend to be much drier than in North America.
 Dsa exists at higher elevations adjacent to areas with hot summer Mediterranean (Csa) climates.

-These climates exist only in the northern hemisphere because the southern hemisphere has no large landmasses isolated from the moderating effects of the sea within the middle latitudes.
+These climates exist only in the Northern Hemisphere because the Southern Hemisphere has no large landmasses isolated from the moderating effects of the sea within the middle latitudes.